Tips for Protecting Workers from Weather Hazards Part 1

 What Does OSHA Say About Handling Inclement Weather

 While OSHA doesn’t have any specific guidelines with regards to weather-related hazards, they do address weather in their personal protective equipment standards.
 Employers are required to provide protective equipment, including eyewear and items that cover the face, and training to employees working with environmental hazards.
 Protective barriers are required for these employees as well.
-If you have any questions about OSHA policy and compliance, contact an OSHA attorney at Trent Cotney, P.A.
+If you have any questions about OSHA policy and compliance, contact an OSHA attorney at Cotney Construction Law.

 Protecting Your Workers